neelam-yadav/code-20210714-neelam/README.md

 ```

 # Jenkins Pipeline
 Jenkins should have docker installed.
-If using image then refer below:
+If using docker image then refer below:
 https://www.jenkins.io/doc/book/installing/docker/

 Follow below steps to run the pipeline on Jenkins:

 1. Install NodeJS plugin.
 Configure it going to Manage Jenkins --> Global Tool Configuration --> NodeJS.

     a.
 Specify name as NodeJs.

     b.
 Click on *Save*.

 2. Add docker registry credentials in Jenkins with ID **dockerhub**